fonoster/routr/docs/concepts.md

         username: 'gwuser'
         secret: gwsecret
       transport: udp
-      registries: [sip.nyc.provider.net]     # This are additional registrars within the providers network
+      registries: [sip.nyc.provider.net]     # These are additional registrars within the provider's network
 ```

 You also need to define DIDs.
 Incoming calls from a DID will be routed to an existing Agent or Peer using the Address Of Record(AOR).
 The AOR must be available in the location service at the time of the call or the call will be rejected.